 Download the Focus on Access Enrollment Form

-Visudyne is contraindicated for patients with porphyria or known hypersensitivity to any component of Visudyne.
+- Visudyne (verteporfin for injection) is contraindicated for patients with porphyria or known hypersensitivity to any component of this preparation.

-The most frequently reported adverse events (10% to 30% incidence) were injection site reactions (including extravasation and rashes), blurred vision, decreased visual acuity, and visual field defects.
+- The most frequently reported adverse events (occurring in approximately 10%-30% of patients) were injection site reactions (including pain, edema, inflammation, extravasation, rashes, hemorrhage, and discoloration), and visual disturbances (including blurred vision, flashes of light, decreased visual acuity, and visual field defects, including scotoma).

 Preparation and Infusion Video

 Eyetube.net : Understanding and Managing Persistent Activity in Wet AMD

 Vitreoretinal surgical videos showing the management of retinal detachment, vitrectomy, macular holes, and more.
 Click below to watch the webinar on Eyetube.net.